adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 Note that the model uses `EntityData` as a base class.
-The `EntityData` class adds five additional properties to the class - we'll discuss those in more details during the [Data Access and Offline Sync](data.md) chapter.
+The `EntityData` class adds five additional properties to the class - we'll discuss those in more details during the [Data Access and Offline Sync][int-data] chapter.

 Finally, let's look at the `Controllers\TodoItemController.cs`: